-Blockchain technology—which creates a permanent and transparent record of transactions—has the potential to alleviate inefficiencies across industries.Download the full reportDownload the infographic
+Our research, "Fast Forward: Rethinking enterprises, ecosystems and economies with blockchains," explores how blockchain technology has the potential to alleviate inefficiencies across industries.Download the full reportDownload the infographic

-Since the internet, some frictions fell while others rose.
+The internet primed friction for a free-fall.
+Since then, some frictions fell while others rose.
 The friction of imperfect information, for example, took on added importance in an era that promotes transparency by business partners and consumers alike.
-New frictions like cybercrime threaten to cripple even the most successful organizations.
+New frictions like cybercrime threaten to cripple even the most successful organization.